Democrats barreling toward impeaching Trump in wake of Capitol siege

 Democrats formally introduced an impeachment charge on Monday, accusing Trump of “incitement of insurrection.”

-“The President represents an imminent threat to our constitution, our country and the American people, and he must be removed from office immediately,” House Speaker Nancy Pelosi said.
+“The President represents an imminent threat to our constitution, our country and the American people, and he must be removed from office immediately,” Pelosi said.

 Republicans blocked a parallel effort to immediately consider a resolution asking Pence to invoke the never-used 25th Amendment to remove an unfit president.